-Investors never know what to expect for NSTAR (NYS: NST) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
-The company will unveil its latest earnings on Friday, Nov.
-4. NSTAR is a holding company which is engaged, through its subsidiaries, in the energy delivery business.
+Investors are on the edge of their collective seats, hoping that NSTAR (NYS: NST) will top analyst expectations for the third consecutive quarter.
+The company will unveil its latest earnings on Thursday, Jan.
+26. NSTAR is a holding company which is engaged, through its subsidiaries, in the energy delivery business.

 What analysts say: